polychromatic/polychromatic-docs/pages/controller.md

 ---

-## Backend Options
+## OpenRazer Options

 ![Screenshot of menu bar](/images/guide/backend-menu.webp)

-Each backend has its own menu of options containing their web links, version information and in some cases, a convenient configuration tool to edit settings provided by their driver or daemon.
+OpenRazer has its own menu of options containing their web links, version information and in some cases, a convenient configuration tool to edit settings provided by their driver or daemon.

 Polychromatic also provides a troubleshooter to identify installation problems.
+(This feature is unavailable for Flatpak installations)

 ![Screenshot of OpenRazer troubleshooter](/images/guide/troubleshooter.webp)